Emilio-Ramirez/GAME_TEAM/README.md

 The game should now be running, and you can interact with it.
 Make sure to follow any additional instructions or documentation provided for the game.

+Currently the only event with functionality is "Picnic".
+Once in picnic event you can see there are several buttons.
+The start button shows the game.
+The deck button cannot be used if the start button is not pressed.
+We also provided the arrows button which shows the 4 ingridient combination you can make in the game(this button is enabled throughout the entire game).
+And also the menu button which leads you to the game menu.

+Once you start playing, there will be 3 parts, the panel closest to the keyboard is your hand.
+You need to drag the cards to the middle part of the game where the white containers are.
+This containers have limited tuns before being descarted.
+The first container starting from the left hand has 1 tun available and the truns inrease by one endind with the right hand container which has 4 turns available.

+A turn is defined by the pressed deck button which you can find it in the lower left corner of the screen.
+This button is enabled if you drag and drop a card in the containers or if you change a card from one container to another.

+The cards can only move throughout the middle white containers, but they cannot be droped in the player hand again.

+The combinations must have 1 of the 3 types of ingridients (1 protine, 1 side, 1 utensil and 1 vegetable).
+These combinatios can aldo have alternative ingridients so you can add more points.

+The score is calculated with the addition of nutritional value written in the cards.

+You have 5 minutes to make the most combinations possible.

 ## _Game Design Document_
 **Team:** Lisette Melo Reyes, Sebastián Borjas Lizardi and Emilio Ramírez Mascarúa